apostrophecms/docs/docs/reference/module-options.md

 ### `searchable`

 <!-- TODO: link to documentation of Apostrophe search when available. -->
-By default, all piece types are included in Apostrophe search results.
-Setting `searchable: false` on a piece type will exclude that piece type from the search results.
+Setting `searchable: false` on a piece type will exclude that piece type from the results in Apostrophe's built-in search.

 #### Example